 Building a strong home and family requires commitment.
 Parents must dedicate themselves to being present for children and spending time with them.
 This can be hard when juggling careers and the many complexities of adulthood.
 But every minute that parents spend engaging in positive and meaningful activities with children makes a difference in their lives.

 The good news is that you don’t have to go it alone.
-By turning to FamilyToday, you can find support and wisdom from others walking the same path.
+By turning to FamilyToday, you can find support and wisdom from others walking the same path that also value the importance of family.
 Wherever you are in your journey, you can learn, grow, and get ideas about how to make your family stronger and healthier.
 Having a happy family is one of life’s greatest rewards and worth all the hard work and sacrifice.